-For GIF or PNG (drawings or photos with transparency):
+For PNG or GIF (drawings or photos with transparency):

 - Set Lossy: 0 which results in a good quality image

 - Select Transparency if you have areas of your image where there is no background.
-This is the difference between the teapot on the right and the teapot on the left where the background has been left transparent so the background color of the page shows through.
+This is the difference between the teapot on the right-top and the teapot at right-bottom.
+The background of the image at top has been left transparent so the background color (blue) shows through around the image.

 However if you've disabled Transparency, the transparent areas of your image will be filled in with the matte colour.